 2. Decide on your tone and style.

 The proliferation of social media networks has made it possible for a wide variety of small and medium-sized businesses to hit the big time and to find a large audience around the world.
 However, while the potential for growth is excellent, it also means that the competition is higher than ever.
+A good way to evoke an emotional response from your readers is to use certain emojis like the happy face emoji which is a good way to convey a sense of friendliness.

 For many firms, the hardest part of all social media creation is finding a way to stand out from the crowd and to determine and stick with their own tone and style.
 However, this is essential for being able to consistently create compelling copy that followers want to follow along, engage with, and share.